 The Lodge at Diapla is the deserted destination for silence seekers.
 The former farm shelter is abandoned on the edge of the mountain – you have to walk 500 metres down a path to reach it.
 The agricultural elements stop there: it has a Jacuzzi, WiFi, smart TV, rooftop terrace and a day-bed out on its aptly named ‘Sky Bedroom’.
 For the opposite of isolation, go for the villas at Elias, where six of the nine suites (and some neighbours) await.

 The suites each have their own private pool or plunge pool – and some have both.
+There are public and private beach clubs a 10-minute drive away.

 A local therapist can be booked for massages, yoga sessions and yoga sessions with an added hike around some scenic part of Santorini.